 Her poetry has appeared in anthologies including: Lighting the Global Lantern: A Teacher's Guide to Haiku and Related Forms (edited by Terry Ann Carter), Evening Will Come: Women of Visual Poetry and ditch, anthology 4 (canadian) (innovative poets).

 She has been a contest judge for LCP for the Gerald Lampert jury, at Arc for the Diana Brebner Prize, at Ottawa Public Library for their poetry month competition, and for other groups.

 In March 2013, she was commissioned to write poems for a dozen people.
 The acrostics by Pirie for a Versefest kickstarter included this one for Jacqueline Williams .

-She has been an editor and has done layout and design for Tree Press, Sidereal Press, and phafours press chapbooks.
-She has beem on the selection committee for the Bywords Quarterly Journal, and on the editorial team for two of their single-author chapbooks.
+She has been an editor and has done layout and design for Tree Press, Sidereal Press, Wholefullness, and phafours press chapbooks.
+She has been on the selection committee for the Bywords Quarterly Journal, and on the editorial team for two of their single-author chapbooks.